Lazy eye; Vision loss - amblyopia

-Strabismus (crossed eyes) is the most common cause of amblyopia.
-There is often a family history of this condition.
+Strabismus is the most common cause of amblyopia.
+Having a family member with strabismus, increases your chance of having strabismus.

 The term "lazy eye" refers to amblyopia, which often occurs along with strabismus.
-However, amblyopia can occur without strabismus.
+However, amblyopia can occur due to something other than strabismus.
 Also, people can have strabismus without amblyopia.

 Other causes include: